chhjel/HealthCheck/README.md

 * `ExceptionUtils` - Get a summary of exceptions to include in results.
 * `ConnectivityUtils` - Ping or send webrequests to check if a host is alive and return `TestResult` objects.
 * `TimeUtils` - Prettify durations.

+## Built in services
+Some flatfile storage classes are included and should work fine as the amount of data should not be too large.
+If used make sure they are registered as singletons, they are thread safe but only within their own instances.